-Note: The reference category is still the sample - the sample is varying, but μ is not varying, However, as the sample varies, so does \overline{Y}n , and hence in this restatement, the interval is varying.
-This is helpful to remember.
+Note: The reference category is still the sample - the sample is varying, but μ is not varying.
+However, as the sample varies, so does \overline{Y}n , and hence in this restatement, the interval is varying.
+This is important to remember.

-• We are now faced with two possibilities (assuming the model assumptions are indeed all true):

-1) The sample we have taken is one of the approximately 95% for which the interval from \overline{Y}n - a to \overline{Y}n + a does contain μ . \bigcirc

-2) Our sample is one of the approximately 5% for which the interval from \overline{Y}n - a to \overline{Y}n + a does not contain μ .
-B

-• Unfortunately, we can't know which of these two possibilities is true for the sample we have. ☺
+- We are now faced with two possibilities (assuming the model assumptions are indeed all true): - 1) The sample we have taken is one of the approximately 95% for which the interval from \overline{Y}n a to \overline{Y}n + a does contain μ . \odot - 2) Our sample is one of the approximately 5% for which the interval from \overline{Y}n a to \overline{Y}n + a does not contain μ . \odot - Unfortunately, we can't know which of these two possibilities is true for the sample we have. ⊜ - So we are left with some uncertainty.

-- Since this is the best we can do, we calculate the values of \overline{Y}n a and \overline{Y}n + a for the sample we have, and call the resulting interval an approximate 95% confidence interval for μ . - We can say that we have obtained the confidence interval by using a procedure that, for approximately 95% of all simple random samples from Y, of the given size n, produces an interval containing the parameter μ that we are estimating. - Unfortunately, we can't know whether or not the sample we have used is one of the approximately 95% of "good" samples that yield a confidence interval containing the true mean μ , or whether the sample we have is one of the approximately 5% of "bad" samples that yield a confidence interval that does not contain the true mean μ . - We can just say that we have used a procedure that "works" about 95% of the time. - In other words, confidence is in the degree of reliability of the method, not in the result. - Various web demos can demonstrate.
+- Since this is the best we can do, we calculate the values of \overline{Y}n a and \overline{Y}n + a for the sample we have, and call the resulting interval a 95% confidence interval for μ . - We can say that we have obtained the confidence interval by using a procedure that, for approximately 95% of all simple random samples from Y, of the given size n, produces an interval containing the parameter μ that we are estimating. - o Unfortunately, we can't know whether or not the sample we have used is one of the approximately 95% of "good" samples that yield a confidence interval containing the true mean μ , or whether the sample we have is one of the approximately 5% of "bad" samples that yield a confidence interval that does not contain the true mean μ . - We can just say that we have used a procedure that "works" about 95% of the time. - In other words, "confidence" is in the degree of reliability of the method, not of the result. - o Various web demos can demonstrate.